 - Five times more likely to have used pain pills non-medically – 45% versus 9%

-All of this means that the misuse of prescription stimulants like Adderall and Ritalin does not exist in a vacuum – and also puts the abuser at a greatly increased risk of abusing other substances, and that creates a whole new set of dangers.
+The misuse of prescription stimulants like Adderall and Ritalin does not exist in a vacuum—and also puts people struggling with addiction at a significantly increased risk of abusing other substances, creating a new set of dangers.
 The disease of addiction does not discriminate when it comes to the substance of choice.
 If the use of a prescription stimulant is a gateway to other drugs, then that alone is a reason to stop.